![]() deutsches Glossar |

 SHARED OVERLAPS

-Two or more overlaps simultanously leading into the same track section without producing a route conflict.
+Two or more overlaps simultanously leading into the same track section without causing a route conflict.

 SHUNTING